The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 By the way, the roads around the bay are very narrow and cannot withstand the rush of tourists, especially in summer – traffic jams on the access roads to Kotor are normal.

-I had also considered renting a car – but when I saw the really crazy serpentines in the mountains around Kotor on a tour, I was then very happy not to have to drive myself.
+I had also thought about hiring a car – but when I saw the really extreme hairpin bends in the mountains around Kotor on a tour, I was really glad I didn’t have to drive myself.
 Only something for experienced drivers or if you enjoy winding roads!

 The old town of Kotor is relatively small and everything is within walking distance.
-Outside of the old town, there is still a spruced up waterfront, but all in all, you can skip it and you won’t miss much.
-For the old town itself, one day is easily enough.
+Outside the old town, there is still a spruced-up riverside promenade, but all in all you can skip it and not miss much.
+So one day is easily enough for the old town itself.

 However, Kotor is also relatively often visited by large cruise ships in the summer, which usually flood the old town only during the day.
 An overnight stay is therefore overnight stay is simply because you can experience the old town relatively empty early in the morning and enjoy the evening atmosphere in one of the restaurants.